joseeden/joeden/docs/Cybersecurity/004-Threats-and-Attacks/005-Threat-Intelligence-and-Sources.md

 ---
-title: "Threat Intelligence and Sources"
+title: "Threat Intelligence"
 tags: [Cybersecurity]
-sidebar_position: 1
+sidebar_position: 5
 last_update:
   date: 1/30/2024
 ---

-## Threat Intelligence
+## Overview

 Threat Intelligence is a continual process used to understand the threats faced by an organization.
 It is focused on analyzing evidence-based knowledge about an existing or emerging hazard to our asset.